komit-ag/.github/.github/pull_request_template.md

 ## Related issues
-_List all related issues or select them in the «Development» section in the right sidebar if they should be closed if the pull request gets merged._
+_List all related issues or select them in the «Development» section in the right sidebar if they should be closed when the pull request gets merged._

 -